susanna3003/susanna3003.github.io/index.md

 ## Production Plan 🛠
 With funding we can manufacture using sustainable methods and materials right here in our home state!
 View production roadmap.

-Made by the brilliant minds of susanna3003 and Claude
+Made by the brilliant minds of susanna3003 and Claude.